1072 CP AMSTERDAM

 King's Day is easily the busiest day of the year in Amsterdam, with hundreds of thousands of visitors flocking to the city from nearby towns and villages (as well as from overseas).
 To make these celebrations manageable, some rules and regulations are put in place so that everyone has a fun and safe day.
 Please keep these rules in mind:

-- The Vondelpark tradtionally closes the night before King's Day (minor entrances at 19:00 and main entrances at 20:00) and opens its gates at 09:00 on King's Day in time for the city-wide annual street market (vrijmarkt) to begin.
+- The Vondelpark tradtionally closes the night before King's Day and opens its gates at 09:00 on King's Day in time for the city-wide annual street market (vrijmarkt) to begin.
 The park is restricted to a children-only version of the markets, where kids perform and kick-start their career as entrepreneur.

 - If you want to take part in the street market and sell second-hand household goods, etc, you can in theory do so anywhere in the city, provided you don't block the entrances to homes and shops which are open.
 However, there are some exceptions to this rule (mostly in the Centre, Zuid and West districts).
 A list of locations where the street market is restricted is published on the City of Amsterdam website Amsterdam.nl (all places listed under the header 'Niet toegestaan'), so you are sure you are setting up shop in a permitted spot.